Get Ahead Before the Year Ends: The 10 Skills You’ll Need for 2026

 Practise active listening.

-Use the SBI framework (Situation–Behaviour–Impact) for clear, respectful feedback.
+Use the SBI framework (Situation – Behaviour – Impact) for feedback.

 8. Emotional Intelligence (EQ)